 1986 - The Church announces the discontinuation of stake seventies quorums, reassigning seventies to elders quorums or ordaining them high priests.

-1997 - President Gordon B. Hinckley announced the Church would construct small temples in remote areas of small LDS populations.
-The first to be constructed would be in Monticello, Utah, Anchorage, Alaska, and the LDS Colonies of Northern Mexico.
+1997 - President Gordon B. Hinckley announced the Church would construct small temples in remote areas of small populations of Church members.
+The first to be constructed would be in Monticello, Utah, Anchorage, Alaska, and the Colonies of Northern Mexico.

 1999 - The First Presidency issues a letter reaffirming the Monday nights are to be reserved for family home evening.